 Stick foundations often contain skin care ingredients as well, similar to a BB cream, so you’ll get the benefits of active skin care ingredients with your coverage – potentially improving your skin with each use.

 Also, stick foundations can be very quick to apply – and much less messy than working with liquids or powders.
 Great for when you’re getting ready quickly or even doing your makeup in the car (safety first – make sure you’re not trying to drive and apply makeup, please).

 Because stick foundations are often applied direct to skin, some concerns include bacteria growth in the foundation.
 I have never had an issue with this and usually you would know because of breakouts or changes in your skin.

 Also, if you are very concerned with this, you can just use a brush to apply, but this will take more time.

 Another concern was that they don’t last as long as a liquid.
 Personally, I feel that stick foundations last longer.
-This could be that I know how to apply them so I’m not wasting product or the brands that I choose.
+This could be that I know how to apply them so I’m not wasting product.

 Either way, using my easy application method below, you shouldn’t have an issue with your stick foundations lasting.

 Similar to other foundations, there are a few application methods that work best, and I’ll be showing you a simple way to apply stick foundation quickly.